 *Note from 9 June 2020* Anthony Frost English Booksellers has now been permanently closed.
 But the owner has opened a new bookshop, Cărturești & friends with the spirit of the original store.

 A large, sprawling bookstore encompassing two levels, Humanitas contains a huge range of international books translated into Romanian, as well as an expertly-curated selection of English new releases that cover mainly contemporary literature and popular genre fiction.

 X-Factor: Check out the café with veranda looking over Kretzulescu Church and enjoy a cup of tea or coffee as you dig into your new book.

 +40 728 828 922

 A gorgeous bookstore, with a huge skylight and balconies that overlooked the open-plan ground floor.
 Every wall was filled with books, and the spiral staircases, bright rooms and grand design reminded us of a fairytale library.
+It’s so beautiful and unusual it warrants an entry in Atlas Obscura.
 One of the highlights of our trip to Romania, if you call yourself a book lover you cannot visit Bucharest without feasting your eyes on this store.

 X-Factor: Aside from the gorgeous interior and the top-floor café, Carturesti also offered an expansive selection of Manga and graphic novels in the basement.